baseboxorg/jeffskinnerbox.github.io/content/articles/ups-controlled-shutdown-during-power-failure.md

 For my UPS,
 the  `apcupsd` daemon will be communicating with the UPS via a USB connection.
-To make sure that your USB subsystem can see the UPS, plug in the UPS and connect the USB cable to your computer and then just do this from a shell prompt (output included):
+To make sure that your USB subsystem can see the UPS, plug in the UPS and connect the USB cable to your computer.
+Then just run `lsusb` from a shell prompt (see below, output included):

 ```bash
 # the lsusb command can show you the hubs connected to your system